Artemsetko/AutoTextCorrections/README.md

 Test scenario:
 I will get your code and run 'mvn spring-boot:run'.
 Next, I will send a text with errors to your REST.

+I built a service that accepted HTTP POST requests at: localhost:8080/corrected and responded with a JSON representation of a corrected text: {"id":1,"content":"Abilty academy zeebra.
+Abondoned, turnk; substace.","correctedContent":"ability academy zebra. abandoned, turnkey, trunk; substance."}